 Last but not least, most people apply tinting for vanity purposes.
 Yes, auto tinting reduces glare, keeps a car cooler, can enhance vehicle security, and all that jazz.
 But, first and foremost, the majority of our customers appreciate the sleek and classy look that auto tinting provides for their prized vehicles.
 If you apply the auto tint yourself, it’s simply never going to look as good as if you trust the job to the professionals.

 If you’re thinking about installing window tint yourself because you’ve watched a few YouTube videos on the matter, we’d like you to reconsider.
-Contact us here at DayStar Window Tint and we’ll show you that investing with us makes it well worth your decision to avoid DIY auto tinting.
+There are plenty of professional car window tinting companies in the Bay Area and we recommend you check Google and Yelp reviews to find the right one in your city.